spacelift-io/user-documentation/docs/integrations/source-control/github.md

     ![](<../../assets/screenshots/CleanShot 2022-09-16 at 10.24.08.png>)

-    If you no longer need the integration, you can remove it via the *Unlink* button on the *Source Code* page:
+    You can now remove the integration via the *Unlink* button on the *Source Code* page:

     ![](<../../assets/screenshots/CleanShot 2022-09-16 at 10.19.10.png>)